fossasia/eventyay-talk-downstream/README.md

 This repository contains a docker-compose setup as well as an [ansible](https://docs.ansible.com) role for a [pretalx](https://github.com/pretalx/pretalx) installation based on docker.

+**Please note that this repository is provided by the pretalx community, and not supported by the pretalx team.**

 ## Installation with docker-compose

 ### For testing